-- The University's Data Protection rules can be found here and these detail Data Subjects' Rights. - b) Examination Scripts c) Examiners' Comments
+- a) The University's Data Protection rules can be found here, detailing the Data Subjects' Rights. - b) Examination Scripts c) Examiners' Comments

-The University is not obliged by Data Protection Regulations to provide exam scripts or the information recorded in them to students.
+The University is not obliged by Data Protection Regulations to provide exam scripts, or the information recorded in them, to students.